-Accidents involving contact with overhead power lines not only can damage equipment, but also cause serious injuries and even death.
+Accidents involving contact with overhead power lines can not only damage equipment, but also cause serious injuries and even death.

-The Arizona Legislature enacted the Overhead Powerline Safety Law to make working near overhead power lines safer.
+The Arizona Legislature enacted the Overhead Power Line Safety Law to make working near overhead power lines safer.
 Please familiarize yourself with the law as it establishes safety standards that can prevent accidents.

 Also, be sure you know what to do if someone comes into contact with an energized power line.
-Helping you stay safe around power lines is an important part of SRP's Safety Connection program.

 Overhead line safety precautions